usaid-cs/yesterday-i-learned/random.md

 - Even the strongest "maximum strength" "repairing" Vaseline lotion "for men" is less strong than just Vaseline, the petroleum jelly.
 Vaseline [says](http://www.vaseline.us/skin-health-care/does-vaseline-clog-pores.html) it doesn't clog pores so it must be true.
 - Meditation appears to mean [sitting somewhere, closing your eyes, and focus your attention on your breathing without controlling it](https://www.gaiam.com/blogs/discover/meditation-101-techniques-benefits-and-a-beginner-s-how-to).
 - People walked in a different fashion during the medieval times, [due to different footwear](https://www.youtube.com/watch?v=EszwYNvvCjQ).
 Because shoes back then tend to be leather socks, the ball of the feet land first.
 Now, the heels land first (which saves energy, but is detrimental to the joints).
 So, unless you have a reason, "try to walk on your balls".
-- An implicit acceptance criterion for everything you do ought to be: "do/make something people want."
 - [Austin Evans had his house burn down once.](https://www.youtube.com/watch?v=PGqZkOveLb8) [It was not his heater.](https://twitter.com/austinnotduncan/status/428747620354236416?lang=en)
 - If someone is watching you, then if you yawn, they might as well.
 - If you suspect you will be criticised in a meeting, sit next to the person in the meeting.
 It is much harder to be criticised when the person needs to turn the body to you.